Deltares/Wflow.jl/docs/src/model_docs/intro.md

 ## Division between vertical and lateral

-In the documentation we talk of 'vertical' and 'lateral' concepts.
+In the documentation we talk of `vertical` and `lateral` concepts.
 These are components in the model that describe the vertical movement of water in each model grid cell and the lateral movement of water across grid cells.